 The results of the annual safety audit conducted by external auditors are then reported to the Executive Board.
 Internal process audits are conducted to monitor compliance with standards.
 Occupational safety issues are also part of the internal process audits.
-The concept for weekly inspections involving spot checks to ensure cleanliness and safety are maintained at the company is currently being revised and will be implemented in 2022 in an amended form.
-In future, special attention will also be paid in them to safety aspects, such as alarm plans, equipment, fire prevention, escape routes, protection of PCs and floor markings, and action will be taken in response to breaches.
-The concept will be implemented as soon as the coronavirus situation permits that again.
+The concept for weekly inspections involving spot checks to ensure, among other things, safety, sustainability and a lean working environment at the company was revised in the past year.